Savannah River: Early history

 Following this, the English colonists renamed the river as the Savannah; it was integral to early development.
 They founded two major cities on the river during the colonial era: Savannah was established in 1733 as a seaport on the Atlantic Ocean, and Augusta is located where the river crosses the Fall Line of the Piedmont, at the headwaters of the navigable portion of the river downstream to the ocean.
-The two large cities on the Savannah served as Georgia's first two state capitals.
-In the nineteenth century, the sandy river channel changed frequently, causing numerous steamboat accidents.
+The two cities on the Savannah served as Georgia's first two state capitals.
+In the 19th century, the sandy river channel changed frequently, causing numerous steamboat accidents.

 During the American Civil War, President Abraham Lincoln proclaimed a blockade around the Confederate States of America, forcing merchantmen to use specific ports along the coast best suited for this purpose.
 The harbor at Savannah became one of the busiest ports for blockade runners bringing in supplies for the Confederacy until it was cut off by the reduction of Fort Pulaski and Union capture of Cockspur Island.

+The South Carolina-Georgia border was originally defined in the Treaty of Beaufort in 1787, which, among other things, "[reserved] all islands in [the river] to Georgia".
+Over time, new islands were created.
+Some, namely the Barnwell islands, are on the South Carolina side of the original line.
+In 1990, the U.S. Supreme Court decided that the new islands on the South Carolina side of the border belong to South Carolina.

 20th century to present

-The Savannah River was significant during the 1950s when construction started on the U.S. government's Savannah River Plant, intended to produce plutonium and tritium for nuclear weapons.
-In 1956 Clyde L. Cowan and Frederick Reines detected neutrinos with an experiment carried out at the Savannah River Nuclear Plant, after a preliminary experiment at the Hanford Site.
-They placed a 10-ton tank of water next to a powerful nuclear reactor engaged in making plutonium for use in nuclear weapons.
-After shielding the neutrino trap underground and running it for about 100 days over the course of a year, they detected a few synchronized flashes of gamma radiation, which signaled the interaction of a few neutrinos with the protons in the water.
-The neutrinos were not themselves observed, and they never have been.
-Their presence is inferred by an exceedingly rare interaction.
-One out of every billion neutrinos that pass through the water tank hits a proton, producing the telltale burst of radiation.
-In 1995 Reines was awarded the Nobel Prize in Physics for this accomplishment, but Cowen did not live long enough to share it.

 Between 1946 and 1985, the U.S. Army Corps of Engineers built three major dams on the Savannah for hydroelectricity, flood control, and navigation.
 The J. Strom Thurmond Dam (1954), the Hartwell Dam (1962), and the Richard B. Russell Dam (1985) and their reservoirs combine in order to form over 120 mi of lakes.
 In December 1986, an oil spill caused by an oil tanker docked at the port of Savannah resulted in approximately 500,000 gal of fuel oil leaking into the river.